 - Due to the closure of and unknown reopening of the Redmond Community Center, Eastside improv classes at the Redmond Community Center will be canceled until the Summer Quarter.
 Full refunds will be offered to all Eastside students unless they wish to transfer to the Georgetown location.

-- Classes at the Georgetown School will be postponed for 4 weeks and will be starting on the week of April 27th.
+- Classes at the Georgetown School will be postponed for 4 weeks and will be moved online, in the near future.
 Full refunds will be offered to those who are unable to adjust their schedule.

-- This a critical time for the city, we hope to offer a respite from the stress with some laughter and safe camaraderie in a safe sanitized environment.
+- This a critical time for the city, we hope to offer a respite from the stress with some laughter and safe camaraderie by moving shows online as soon as possible.

-We are following the criteria of the Washington State Health Department by continuing to sanitize the theatre and lobby before and after each performance, paying attention to the commonly touched surfaces like door handles, railings, seats, faucets, ticketing equipment, and bathrooms.
+We are following the criteria of the Washington State Health Department by continuing to sanitize the theatre and lobby, paying attention to the commonly touched surfaces like door handles, railings, seats, faucets, ticketing equipment, and bathrooms.

 Additional Steps We’re Taking: